Eric-xin/Chem_ML/readme.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Recent Updates
+- Added the command line interface for training and inference.
+- Added the notebook for training the model on the 10k OQMD dataset.
+- Added the notebook for training the model on the 100k OQMD dataset.

 ## To-Do
 - [ ] Implement the model on Google Colab to use more memory.